marek-kan/sports-prediction-dashboard/README.md

 ## Motivation

 This project started as a curiosity: can a well-engineered machine learning system match or outperform market closing lines using only on-court performance data?
-It’s primarily a learning and research playground focused on time-series modeling, feature engineering, and execution strategy optimization — wrapped in a transparent, versioned prediction system that anyone can evaluate over time.
+It’s primarily a learning and research playground focused on time-series modeling, feature engineering, and execution strategy optimization, wrapped in a transparent, versioned prediction system that anyone can evaluate over time.

 ## Technical Stack